We offer acupuncture treatments in a community setting as well as in a private setting

 What We Need From You

 Cup of Life Healing Center does not provide primary care medicine!
 Acupuncture is a wonderful complement to Western medicine, but it is not a substitute for it.
-If you think you have a problem that is not “garden variety” (meaning, you are worried that you might have a serious infection, a malignant growth, or an injury that won’t heal), or if you want someone knowledgeable to go over the details of your medical history with you, you need to see a primary care physician (ND, MD, or DO).
-We can provide some excellent, affordable referrals, even if you have no insurance coverage.
-But you cannot expect us to diagnose and treat something really serious.
+If you think you have a problem that is not “garden variety” (meaning, you are worried that you might have a serious infection, a malignant growth, or an injury that won’t heal), A licensed acupuncturist, although knowledgeable in regards to eastern and western medicine, is not legally allowed to make a western medical diagnosis.
+It is out of our scope of practice.
 We can provide complimentary care for conditions which require a physician’s attention — for instance, we often treat patients for the side effects of chemotherapy.
 But we need you to take responsibility for your own health.

 Cup of Life Healing Center does not receive grants, state or federal money, or insurance reimbursement.
 Cup of Life Healing Center exists because patients pay for their treatments – it a sustainable community business model.

 The community setting requires some flexibility from you.
 For instance, many patients may have a favorite recliner.
 When we are busy, someone may be sitting in yours.
 Similarly, we may have a few patients who snore.
 Other patients who dislike snoring can bring earplugs to their treatments.
 We are grateful for this!
-Some of our patients may even bring favorite pillows or blankets from home with them because they prefer theirs to ours.
-That’s fine with us.
+Some of our patients may even bring favorite pillows or blankets from home with them, because they prefer theirs to ours.
+That’s fine with us as long as they are not so bulky that they will be intrusive to the treatment.
 Basically, we need you to participate in making yourself comfortable in the community room before we arrive to treat you.
+It is best to arrive a few minutes early so you have time to “settle in”.

 The soothing atmosphere in our clinic exists because all of our patients create it by relaxing together.
 We appreciate everyone’s presence!
 This kind of collective stillness is a rare and precious thing in our rushed and busy society.
 Maintaining this reservoir of calm requires that no one talk very much in the clinic space.
 If you would like to speak to a practitioner one-on-one at any length, please let us know.
-If you want to have a substantial conversation, we will probably need to schedule that separately and might need to do it by phone.
+If you want to have a substantial conversation (more than a couple of minutes), we will probably need to schedule that separately and might need to do it by phone.

 If you have questions about acupuncture and how it works — please just ask.
 If we do not have time to discuss it at that exact time, we are more than happy to speak over the phone at a later time.
-In the future, we will have books available to purchase, as well as informative flyers and tri-folds, which will explain many of your questions.
-Unfortunately, we can’t explain what every point does, or how acupuncture works, while we are treating you — these are very large topics!
-This is why we will be creating a Resource Center.
-If you have questions, we’ll happily give you plenty to read!
+There are also several articles on our blog site that you can access from our website.

 Part of our success is that our patients learn the “routine” and take on a lot of responsibility for the appointments.
-Re-scheduling and making payment happens at the front desk BEFORE each treatment, so you can relax and enjoy the treatment.
+Re-scheduling and making payment happens at the front desk BEFORE each treatment, so you can relax and enjoy treatment.
+We also encourage you to use our online scheduling system that allows you to manage all of your appointments.
 Please take all personal belongings, (bags, shoes, etc.) with you back into the treatment room.
 And of course, please turn off your cell phone.

 Acupuncture is a PROCESS.
 It is very rare for any acupuncturist to be able to resolve a problem with one treatment.
+In many cases, you may feel better after one treatment but the issues will most likely return in a day or so.
 In China, a typical treatment protocol for a chronic condition could be acupuncture every other day for three months!
 Most of our patients don’t need that much acupuncture, but virtually every patient requires a course of treatment, rather than a single treatment, in order to get what they want from acupuncture.

 On your first visit, your acupuncturist will suggest a course of treatment, which can be anything from “we’d like to see you once a week for six weeks” to “we’d really like to see you every day for the next four days”.
 This suggestion is based on our experience with treating different kinds of conditions.
 If you don’t come in often enough or long enough, acupuncture probably won’t work for you.
 The purpose of our sliding scale is to help you make that commitment.
 If you have questions about how long it will take to see results, please ask us, or if you think you need to adjust your treatment plan, please let us know.
 We need you to commit to the process of treatment in order to get good results.